Skip to main content

 Every incident generates detailed documentation explicitly classifying treatment as first aid or medical treatment per OSHA 29 CFR 1904.
 Reports are designed for accurate OSHA 300 log entries and provide clear evidence for audits, workers' comp claims, and compliance reviews.

-• check_circle Explicit OSHA classification
+• Explicit OSHA classification

-• check_circle Secure digital portal access
+• Secure digital portal access

-• check_circle Trend analysis reporting
+• Trend analysis reporting

-Explore documentation features arrow_forward
+Explore documentation features

 How It Works: From Injury to Resolution